Truly enabling EYFS areas entice children to learn and ensure they have no shortage of opportunities to do so, as Kirstine Beeley explains…

 Providing access to plenty of open-ended resources also encourages children to explore and create from their own imaginations at the same time as working cooperatively and problem-solving.

-Moving away from traditional displays – ie where things are created to display – and instead ensuring that the process of learning is celebrated encourages you to focus on the importance of skills-based learning.
+Moving away from traditional displays – ie where things are created to display.
+Instead, ensure that the process of learning is celebrated encourages you to focus on the importance of skills-based learning.

 Adults will start to record and discuss the process a child goes through rather than simply praising the end product.
-Create your displays to show off the learning that’s going on across your classroom, rather than them becoming labour-intensive wall decorations.
+Create your displays to show off the learning that’s going on across your classroom.
+This is rather than them becoming labour-intensive wall decorations.

-Plan activities that help children to build their skills rather than something to show off at the end of the day.
+Plan activities that help children to build their skills.
+This is instead of planning something to show off at the end of the day.

-For learning to have a real effect on children it has to be meaningful and linked into the children’s own world.
+For learning to have a real effect on children it has to be meaningful.
+It also has to be linked into the children’s own world.

 Letting the children take the lead on what they want to explore, learn and investigate not only ensures their full engagement, but also helps to link areas of the curriculum together into experiences that children will enjoy and remember.